-Cultural sites themselves are not associated with a particular landscape as much as they are associated with the history of habitation and settlement.
-Their resources range in type from historical artifacts to fallow agricultural settings and remnant structures of former ranches and farms.
+Cultural resources range in type from historical artifacts to fallow agricultural settings and remnant structures of former ranches and farms.
 Additionally, tribal cultural resources may also be found in these sites, where they would require protection and consultation with the indigenous tribes.
 This condition makes them inherently sensitive to visitation.
 These landscapes have high visual sensitivity.
 Designing in this typology requires a high level of site and historical understanding and sensitivity.